IepIweidieng/TJAPlayer3/tja.md

 ## TODO

 * Reorder headers & commands by their categories & popularity and possibility of being supported: Pending.
-* Explain timing commands with non-positive arguments, supplemented with diagrams: In progress.
-Behaviors to check:
-  * Uncertain rules for notes being not judged until a later note in non-trivial cases.
 * List & explain known gimmicks, especially the gimmicks which have appeared in multiple charts by different chart creators and received terminologies: Planned.
 Gimmicks with uncertain mechanics:
   * *<ruby>途<rt>To</rt> 中<rt>chuu</rt> 出<rt>Shutsu</rt> 現<rt>gen</rt></ruby>* "appearing in middle" (including "disappearing in middle").
     * Similar to a warp in definition.